hfossli/Replicate/README.md

 or

-- Run `make` in your terminal to install SwiftPlate.
+- Run `make` in your terminal to install Replicate.
-- Run `swiftplate` in your terminal.
+- Run `replicate` in your terminal.

 or

-- Open `SwiftPlate.xcodeproj`.
+- Open `Replicate.xcodeproj`.
 - Run the project, and use Xcode’s console to provide input.

 or

-- Open `SwiftPlate.xcodeproj`.
+- Open `Replicate.xcodeproj`.
 - Archive the project.
 - Move the built binary to `/usr/local/bin`.
-- Run `swiftplate` in your terminal.
+- Run `replicate` in your terminal.

 ## Example

-1. Install SwiftPlate and paste this into terminal
+1. Install Replicate and paste this into terminal
 ```
-swiftplate --template hfossli/swiftplate-ios-app --destination Foo
+replicate --template hfossli/replicate-ios-app --destination Foo
 ```
 2. Answer the questions popping up
 3. Open folder `Foo` and you'll see a project ready for development

 ## Options

 You may use the guide to input information or you may pass options as arguments on launch.
-The SwiftPlate program only has 3 options, but a template may ask for more.
+The Replicate program only has 3 options, but a template may ask for more.

-### SwiftPlate options
+### Replicate options

 | Name        | Description                                 | Long parameter  |
 |:------------|:--------------------------------------------|:----------------|